-Outcomes 4, 6, 7, 9 and 10 require a level descriptor for the demands of the engineering activity for each category.
+Outcomes 4, 6, 7 9 and 10 require a level descriptor for the demands of the engineering activity for each category.

-These level descriptors are defined for the three categories in the competency standards R-02-PE, R-02-PN and R-02-PT.
+These level descriptors are defined for the four professional categories in the competency standards R-02-PE, R-02-PT, R-02-PCE, and R-02-PN.
 The candidate or prospective applicant for registration should be familiar with the requirements of the applicable standard for the category.